-Sources: FAA TAF, pulled January and March 2019; FAA ACAIS, July 2019; Airport master plans; Kimley-Horn, 2019; "Northern Colorado Regional Airport Master Plan", 2018
+Sources: FAA TAF, pulled January and March 2019; FAA ACAIS, July 2019; various Airport master plans, pulled between 2018-2019; Kimley-Horn, 2019; "Northern Colorado Regional Airport Master Plan," 2018

 Due to the inconsistent nature of enplanement activity at some airports, it was deemed necessary to choose an enplanement forecasting methodology for each commercial service airport that would accurately take into account these inconsistencies.
 Table 7.21 presents the preferred forecasting methodology that was selected for each airport and the results of the methodology.
 The system-wide enplanement numbers were taken by summing the results of the preferred methodologies.